The anonymization problem in social networks: Results

-In the following, we investigate how effective the proposed algorithms from Section~\ref{sub:algs} are in ensuring anonymity for 100\% (full anonymization) and 95\% (partial anonymization) of the nodes in the network.
-The top of Figure~\ref{fig:resall} shows the fraction of edges preserved $\frac{|E'|}{|E|}$ when edges are deleted until the desired level of anonymity is reached.
-Here, a higher fraction indicates better results, as, in general, preserving more edges overall implies a higher utility of the resulting anonymized network.
-We look at utility in detail in Sections~\ref{sub:util} and~\ref{sub:pareto}.
-For the partial variant eight of the networks, including ``US Power grid'' and ``Euroroads'' retain 100\% of their edges as initially less than 5\% of their nodes is unique.
+In this section, we investigate how effective the proposed algorithms from Section~\ref{sub:algs} are at solving the three variants of the network anonymization problem.

+The top of Figure~\ref{fig:resall} shows the fraction of edges preserved $\frac{|E'|}{|E|}$ after deleting edges until the desired level of anonymity is reached.
+For the partial variant, eight of the networks, including ``US Power grid'' and ``Euroroads'' retain 100\% of their edges as initially less than 5\% of their nodes is unique.

-The results show that for some networks, such as ``Radoslaw emails'' and ``FB Simmons81'' only a small fraction of edges can be preserved.
-For other networks, for which more edges can be preserved, the uniqueness based algorithm \textsc{ua} outperforms the other algorithms.
-When dividing the result for the best heuristic by the result of \textsc{es}, we obtain the \emph{improvement ratio} reported in the three rightmost columns of Table~\ref{tab:data}.
-For the full and partial variant, on average 13.9 and 1.8 times more edges can be preserved.
+For some networks, such as ``Radoslaw emails'' and ``FB Simmons81'' only a small fraction of edges can be preserved.
+In networks where more edges can be preserved, the uniqueness based algorithm \textsc{ua} outperforms the other algorithms.
+Dividing the performance of \textsc{ua} by that of \textsc{es}, we obtain the \emph{improvement ratio} reported in the three rightmost columns of Table~\ref{tab:data}.
+On average, for the full and partial variants, 13.9 and 1.8 times more edges can be preserved, suggesting that even simple heuristics provide substantial improvement.
+The bottom of Figure~\ref{fig:resall} shows results for the budgeted variant.
+To account for differences in initial uniqueness, the vertical axis shows the fraction of unique nodes that is anonymized, $1 - \frac{U(G')}{U(G)}$, when deleting at most 5\% of the edges.
+A higher value indicates greater effectiveness within the given budget.